OG-Jons/roulette-strategy-test/README.md

 ## Our roulette strategy tester
+The strategy:
-You bet on a color, everytime you lost you double your betting (so if you lose with 1 you go 2 then 4 and so on)
+You bet on a color and everytime you lose you double your betting (so if you lose with 1 you go 2 then 4 and so on)

 If you win, you quit immediatly and leave the table.